 This year, BookExpo America, the leading book and author event for the North American publishing industry, honors as its Global Market Forum Guest of Honor.
 In addition to hosting Chinese publishers and encouraging industry exchange, it is showcasing Chinese writers in numerous events around the city that include author talks, discussions, and films.
 Check the BookExpo off-site event listing and our most recent Events and Exhibitions post for listings of this rare opportunity to learn more about contemporary Chinese literature.
 All events are on our calendar.

 As this form of cultural exchange expands, PEN American Center, an organization dedicated to advancing literature and defending free expression and which last year hosted Chinese-British writer Guo Xiaolu in New York, brings awareness to the issue of censorship of writers in China — not of domestic writers, but foreign writers whose works are published in China.
 In their report Censorship and Conscience: Foreign Authors and the Challenge of Chinese Censorship, PEN examines how the Chinese government censors international books — often unbeknownst to publishers, agents, and the authors themselves, how writers self-censor or agree to censorship, and options for writers looking to publish in China.
+As well as books, it is well known that information on the internet is subject to censorship, however, this can be resolved with the use of something like a Pirate Bay proxy, whereas books can be harder to source.

 From the PEN website: